bryanmcnett/bhh/README.md

 ![triangles](/triangles.png)

-Above we have an array of 15 triangle structures [0,1,2,3,4,5,6,7,8,9,10,11,12,13,14] where each structure contains the three values [minX, minY, -(maxX+maxY)].
+Above we have an array of 15 triangle structures [0,1,2,3,4,5,6,7,8,9,10,11,12,13,14] where each structure contains the three values {minX, minY, -(maxX+maxY)}.
 In 2D any 3 or more axes will do*, but we chose these for convenience.

 It is possible to sort the entire array by increasing value of minX.
 Then, we can consider the median triangle (#7) to be done.